 And when that happens, things can really start to fly for your business…

 Flying High with Southwest

 “To my Goofy friend at Disney from one of the nuts at Southwest -Love Herb”

-These well wishes are inscribed on the inside cover of one of my favourite books of all time: Nuts!
+These well wishes are inscribed on the inside cover of one of my favorite books of all time: Nuts!
 Southwest Airlines’ Crazy Recipe for Business and Personal Success by Herb Kelleher, Southwest’s Founder and Former CEO.
-Before his passing in 2019, I had the honour of spending the evening with Herb, listening intently as he regaled our dinner party with hilarious tales from the front lines of his airline.
+Before his passing in 2019, I had the honor of spending the evening with Herb, listening intently as he regaled our dinner party with hilarious tales from the front lines of his airline.

 If you’ve never had the pleasure of flying Southwest, the best way to describe it is different.
 From its inception in 1971, Herb went to painstaking efforts to make flying his airline an experience.
 The way you waited at the gate, the way you boarded, the way flight attendants greeted you and issued you your mandatory safety briefings – Herb created more than just another airline.
 He created an experience.

 You’d be hard-pressed to find a CEO that fought harder for his employees than Herb.
 He treated his people like human beings (imagine that!), giving them the care, compassion, freedom, and rewards that ultimately made Southwest a model for employee experience, happiness, and engagement in Corporate America.
 And with such happy and enthusiastic employees, the consumer experience at Southwest was naturally better than any other airline.
 In fact, the experience was so good that Southwest has placed at or near the top of J.D.
 Power’s Airline Satisfaction Ratings for nearly every single year of its 49-year history.